The Best Ableton Controller For Home Studio And Live Performances

 Ableton in conjunction with AKAI, create one of the most popular DAW controllers, used by musicians of all kind and genre.
 Designed for live sets and music production but not for djing this machine has no limits on features.
 In some cases, Push 2 is the reason some musicians start to use Ableton Live.

 The 8×8 grid of RGB backlit pads integrates seamlessly with Ableton for real-time note input, clip launching and more.
-8 touch-sensitive rotary knobs that can be used for library browsing, mixing adjustment and other controls are exactly what you need for extreme performance.
+Eight touch-sensitive rotary knobs that can be used for library browsing, mixing adjustment and other controls are exactly what you need for extreme performance.

 Ableton Push 2 scale mode lights up the pads that align with the notes in the key and scale that you have chosen.
 There are numerous controls you can perform with Push 2, like adding effects, change the type of scales or apply automation within step sequences.
-The large multicolor display will perfectly show you what you need.
+The large multicolor display will correctly show you what you need.

-Conclusion: Without a doubt, Push 2 is an amazing tool for music producers.
+Conclusion: Without a doubt, Push 2 is a fantastic tool for music producers.
 Any user would praise its premium features for hours.
 But like every tool it has, it’s cons as well.
-First of all it is a bit pricey and secondly, it sure needs time and effort to play, learn and efficiently use it, but once you do, you will perform creatively and inspirational sets.
+First of all it is a bit pricey, and secondly, it sure needs time and effort to play, learn and efficiently use it, but once you do, you will perform creatively and inspirational sets.